Why Fast For 40 Days of Lent?

 The day before Ash Wednesday is popularly known as Mardi Gras (or "Fat Tuesday" or "Shrove Tuesday").
 It has developed into a time of partying and carousing, exemplified by the extravagant celebration in New Orleans.
 Mardi Gras is better known than the following day, Ash Wednesday, and represents the custom of living it up to get our fill of all the enjoyment the world has to offer before setting off to “Church” in mock repentance on Ash Wednesday.
 Such celebrations are an indication of the hypocritical spirit behind the facade.

+The Yezidis, or devil worshippers of Koordistan hold a 40-DAY spring FAST (Layard's Babylon and Nineveh p.93).
+It was held in Rome to commemorate the sorrows of Ceres (Julius Firmicus, De Errore, p.70).
 In the early 19th century, German explorer Alexander von Humboldt noted the practice among the pagans in Mexico, being held in the spring.
 His account states: "Three days after the vernal equinox…began a solemn FAST of FORTY DAYS in honour of the SUN."
 (Mexican Researches 1:404) A Lent of forty days was also commemorated in Egypt.
 According to by English scholar John Landseer, in his Sabean Researches (1823), an Egyptian LENT of FORTY DAYS was held in honor of ADONIS or OSIRIS (p.112).

 WHY the Churches Observe Lent